ConceptFusion: Open-set Multimodal 3D Mapping: Abstract

 \section{Abstract}

 Building 3D maps of the environment is central to robot navigation, planning, and interaction with objects in a scene.
 Most existing approaches that integrate semantic concepts with 3D maps largely remain confined to the closed-set setting: they can only reason about a finite set of concepts, pre-defined at training time.
-Further, these maps can only be queried using class labels, or recently, using text prompts.
+Further, these maps can only be queried using class labels, or in more recent work, using text prompts.

 We address \textit{both} these issues with \coolname{}, a scene representation that is: (i) fundamentally open-set, enabling reasoning beyond a closed set of concepts (ii) inherently multi-modal, enabling a diverse range of possible queries to the 3D map, from language, to images, to audio, to 3D geometry, all working in concert. \coolname{} leverages the open-set capabilities of today's foundation models that have been pre-trained on internet-scale data to reason about concepts across modalities such as natural language, images, and audio.
 We demonstrate that pixel-aligned open-set features can be fused into 3D maps via traditional SLAM and multi-view fusion approaches.
 This enables effective zero-shot spatial reasoning, not needing any additional training or finetuning, and retains long-tailed concepts better than supervised approaches, outperforming them by more than 40\% margin on 3D IoU.
 We extensively evaluate \coolname{} on a number of real-world datasets, simulated home environments, a real-world tabletop manipulation task, and an autonomous driving platform.
 We showcase new avenues for blending foundation models with 3D open-set multimodal mapping.
 We encourage the reader to view the demos on our project page: \href{\webpage}{\texttt{\webpage}}